5 Lessons From Founding Tech Groups + Memoir

 - X: I really did a mistake by letting refugees from rp room here.

 A: unfortunately using windows disqualifies your opinion from being considered.
 B: yea sure ok T: one day you will switch to free because not even you could bear the windows of future Me: Windows user opinion don't count.
-I won as always </figure> <hr> <
+I won as always J: (reacts with wheelchair to my last message) Me: Why am I so smart?

 Empirical Study To Measure Influence